[ MY CAMBO WIDE 650 PANORAMIC KIT COMPONENTS ]

 [ CAMBO WIDE + CFV50c FILE SIZE ]

-Above is a digital image created using a Hasselblad CFV 50c on my CW 650, employing a stitching technique to form this panoramic view.
-This image was made during the initial digital test of the CW 650 to check if the sensor’s plane in the digital back aligned correctly with the CW 650’s film plane.
+The image above was created using a Hasselblad CFV 50c digital back mounted on my CW 650, employing a stitching technique to form a wide panoramic view.
+This particular outing was my initial digital test with the CW 650, aimed at checking whether the digital sensor’s plane aligned accurately with the camera’s film plane.

 CAMBO WIDE 650 & DIGITAL BACK ADAPTER PLATES